 Deadline: 10/31/2025

-VENTURA-1 clinical research study is evaluating an investigational medication (oral tablet), added to an ongoing antidepressant for people in depression with loss of ability to feel pleasure.
+VENTURA-7 clinical research study is evaluating an investigational medication (oral tablet), added to an ongoing antidepressant for people with depression with loss of ability to feel pleasure

-The VENTURA-1 clinical research study is currently testing an investigational medication for people living with Major Depressive Disorder.
+The VENTURA-7 clinical research study is currently testing an investigational medication for people living with Major Depressive Disorder.

-The VENTURA-1 study is enrolling adult and elderly participants up to 74 years of age with Major Depressive Disorder with moderate to severe anhedonia (loss of pleasure) to evaluate the efficacy of an investigational medication compared to placebo.
+The VENTURA-7 study is enrolling adult participants up to 64 years of age with Major Depressive Disorder with moderate to severe anhedonia (loss of pleasure) to evaluate the efficacy of an investigational medication compared to placebo.
 Participants must have had an inadequate response to their current antidepressant therapy to qualify.
-The study lasts six weeks, and participants may choose to continue into a long-term open-label study following the VENTURA-1 study, which lasts 52 weeks.
+The study lasts up to 36 weeks (about 9 months).

-Restriction: Participants will continue to take their antidepressant treatment.
+Participants will continue to take their antidepressant treatment.
+Participants do not receive any other medication besides the study medication during the trial.

-Placebo: Yes – there are 2 treatment group with equal chance of being put in either group:
+There are 2 treatment groups with equal chance of being put in either group during the blinded study treatment phase:

-1) Participants will receive the investigational medication tablets orally once daily for 42 days
+1.)
+Participants will receive the investigational medication tablets orally once daily for 6 weeks, OR

 Contact